steveluscher/heaven-sdk/README.md

         lockLiquidityUntil: new Date(new Date().getTime() + 60 * 1000),
         // Open pool 60 seconds after creation
         openPoolAt: new Date(new Date().getTime() + 60 * 1000),
+        // [OPTIONAL]: The contract will emit this event when the pool is created
         event: '',
     });

+    const id = pool.subscribeCustomEvent((event, poolId, instruction) => {
+        console.log('Custom event:', event, poolId, instruction);
+    });

+    // Don't forget to unsubscribe from the custom event when you no longer need it
+    // await pool.unsubscribe(id);

     await sendAndConfirmTransaction(
         connection,